top of page

 Plant Varieties:

 There are about 90 varieties of stevia rebaudiana developed all around the world.
 Basically all these varieties have been developed for different climate requirements, many times these varieties perform strangely in different climate conditions.
+In recent year, with new varieties that have seeds with high germination rates and since all stevia varieties in the market are open pollinated varieties along with better experience with successful seed nursery, seed propagation became an important method of multiplying stevia population.
 At the end of the day, just like sugarcane, it is the stevioside and rebaudioside content in the Stevia leaves that determine the price and marketability of Stevia leaves.
-In many causes in south India it was observes that stevioside content was as low as 3.5%, which was below the minimum market requirement of 9%.
-Hence it becomes imperative that the grower selects proper varieties with adequate guarantees from the planting material suppliers about minimum assured stevioside and rebaudioside contents.
+Nowadays, several varieties can have Reb-A content up to 80% of the total stevioside glycoside, with very little bitterness and aftertaste.

 Irrigation: